ShiLong-Phan/INF2009-EdgeComputing-Project/Documentation.md

 Build an edge-assisted recyclable classifier with two stages:
 1) Edge device gives fast local prediction and immediate feedback.
-2) Edge server performs mandatory cloud verification (Gemini API) and stores final result.
+2) Edge server performs mandatory cloud verification (NanoGPT/Qwen API) and stores final result.

 The first release should prioritize a stable baseline and data collection.
 Improvements should be added only after baseline metrics are collected.

 ## Confirmed Decisions

 1) MQTT broker and edge server run on laptop (local network).
-2) Gemini verification is mandatory for all events.
+2) Cloud verification is mandatory for all events.
 3) Image storage is optional and should support cleanup from dashboard command.
 4) Target edge model accuracy is around 80 percent (initial baseline target).
 5) Latency target of sub-100ms is aspirational for edge-only stage; full pipeline latency with cloud verification will likely be higher.